1987 VFL grand final: First quarter

-Carlton were switched from the beginning when renowned finals specialist Wayne Johnston alerted umpire Ian Robinson (who was officiating in his ninth Grand final and final VFL game) that Hawthorn had one extra player in the centre square before the ball had been bounced.
+Carlton were switched on from the beginning when renowned finals specialist Wayne Johnston alerted umpire Ian Robinson (who was officiating in his ninth Grand final and final VFL game) that Hawthorn had one extra player in the centre square before the ball had been bounced.
 Umpire Robinson blew the whistle to begin the game and promptly handed the ball to Johnston to take the free kick.
 His long kick into attack was marked strongly by Hunter 35 metres from goal directly in front, but he missed the opening shot at goal.
 Carlton managed to retrieve possession from the kick-in, and Johnston was awarded another free kick for being tripped by Collins and duly converted his set shot for the first goal of the game.
 Barely a minute later, Carlton went into attack again through Dennis and Dorotich but Meldrum was unable to finish accurately.

 The Hawks had their first score on the board when a snap from Schwab from a restart bounce in attack missed to the left.
 From the kick-in, Hawthorn's enforcer wingman DiPierdomenico collected the ball and was charging forward when Johnston caught him flush with an elbow to the jaw, for which he earned a report.
 Carlton continued to struggle with accuracy when Naley's snap missed to the right, until finally Johnston picked up the ball after Schwab had lost it in a tackle and dashed forward before steadying and kicking truly on his trusty left foot for his second goal at the 12-minute mark.
 And when Hunter compensated for his early miss a few minutes later by converting his set shot from nearly the same position, Carlton had kicked three goals to set up a 20-point lead.

 But the battle-hardened Hawks were too experienced to panic.
 Kennedy, who had been playing on Hunter, was moved forward and kicked Hawthorn's first, swooping on to a kick forward from Collins and snapping truly on his right as time-on began.
 Platten and DiPierdomenico added further goals from set shots, and when Kennedy kicked his second after the quarter-time siren, the Hawks had grabbed a three-point lead, despite having been outplayed for much of the term.
 As that day's Norm Smith Medallist David Rhys-Jones recalled in an interview many years later:

 I couldn't believe it, as we had dominated the play.
 It just shows what a great team Hawthorn was.
 We knew we had to play 100 minutes to beat the Hawks because they would keep coming at us.